taocpp/config/doc/Writing-Config-Files.md

 ## Equality Sign

-The equality sign `=` can be used instead of the standard [JSON] colon `:` to separate the key and value of an object member.
+The equality sign `=` can be used instead of the standard [JSON] colon `:` to separate the name and value of an object member.

 #### Example taoCONFIG Input File